Tal45/AnonymousForwardingBot/README.md

 ![AnonymousForwardingBot](https://socialify.git.ci/SharafatKarim/AnonymousForwardingBot/image?description=1&descriptionEditable=Telegram%20anonymous%20text%20forwarding%20bot&font=Source%20Code%20Pro&forks=1&issues=1&language=1&name=1&owner=1&pattern=Floating%20Cogs&pulls=1&stargazers=1&theme=Auto)

 > The bot can be hosted on Netlify and is free to use forever in this case.
-To set up the bot, you only need to configure two environment variables: `BOT_TOKEN` and `GROUP_ID`.
+Configuration is done through a `.env` file.
+See `.env.sample` for all supported variables.

 ## Prerequisites